 8. Data Access

-While in traditional file-based approach, it might take hours to look for very specific information that might be needed in the context of some business emergency, while DBMS reduces this time to a few seconds.
+While in a traditional file-based approach, it might take hours to look for very specific information that might be needed in the context of some business emergency, while DBMS reduces this time to a few seconds.
 We can write small queries which will search the Database for you and it will retrieve the information in the fastest way possible due to its inbuilt searching operations.

 9. Decision making

-Improved Data Sharing and better-managed data allow business to make quality business decisions which will promote the growth of the organization.
+Improved Data Sharing and better-managed data allow the business to make quality business decisions which will promote the growth of the organization.

 10. Data Backup and Recovery